jballant/backbone-base-and-form-view/README.md

 Using Backbone.FormView
 -----------------------
-Backbone.FormView adds additional functionaly by creating standardized fields and allowing you to specify a *schema*, which is really a subViewConfig with some of the work being done automatically for you.
+Backbone.FormView adds additional functionality by creating standardized fields and allowing you to specify a *schema*, which is really a subViewConfig with some of the work being done automatically for you.
 You can define a *schema* as an option.
 The schema tells the form view how to assemble the Form when it's rendered.

         var myModel = new Backbone.Model();
         var myForm = new Backbone.FormView({